Fires shut Sequoia National Park, could threaten huge trees

 Fires shut Sequoia National Park, could threaten huge treesNew

 SEQUOIA NATIONAL PARK, Calif.
-(AP) — Sequoia National Park has been shut down and its namesake gigantic trees are potentially threatened as forest fires burn in steep and dangerous terrain in California’s Sierra Nevada.
-Two fires were ignited by lightning last week and their combined sizes cover nearly 5 square miles on Tuesday.
-Both fires are projected to advance in the direction of Giant Forest, which is home to more than 2,000 giant sequoias.
-A park spokesman says Giant Forest is not imminently threatened but that there is a potential threat.
-The park headquarters is being evacuated and the community of Three Rivers outside the park entrance is under an evacuation warning.
+(AP) — Sequoia National Park has been shut down and its namesake gigantic trees could be in danger as forest fires burn in steep terrain across California’s Sierra Nevada.
+The combined size of two fires has grown to more than nine square miles since they were ignited by lightning last week.
+Both fires are burning uphill toward Giant Forest, which is home to more than 2,000 giant sequoias.
+A park spokesman says these grand trees rely on fire to release their cones and provide space for seedlings to grow, but some wildfires are so intense that even sequoias can’t withstand them.